Module 08: Training

 Gradient Clipping

 Gradient clipping prevents exploding gradients that destroy training progress.
-During backpropagation, gradients sometimes become extremely large (thousands or even infinity), causing parameter updates that jump far from the optimal solution or create numerical overflow (NaN values).
+During backpropagation, gradients sometimes become extremely large (thousands or even infinity), causing parameter updates that jump far from the optimum or overflow into NaN.
 Clipping rescales large gradients to a safe maximum while preserving their direction.

 The key insight is clipping by global norm rather than individual gradients.
 Computing the norm across all parameters √(Σ g²) and scaling uniformly preserves the relative magnitudes between different parameters: